marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/influencing-the-linking-step.rst

   .. index:: static-libgfortran

-  On systems that provide libgfortran as a shared and a static library, this option forces the use of the static version.
-If no shared version of libgfortran was built when the compiler was configured, this option has no effect.
+  On systems that provide :samp:`libgfortran` as a shared and a static library, this option forces the use of the static version.
+If no shared version of :samp:`libgfortran` was built when the compiler was configured, this option has no effect.